nicktaras/arduino-uv-sensor/README.md

 If outdoors, wear protective clothing, a wide-brimmed hat, and UV-blocking sunglasses.
 Generously apply broad spectrum SPF 30+ sunscreen every 2 hours, even on cloudy days, and after swimming or sweating.
 Watch out for bright surfaces, like sand, water and snow, which reflect UV and increase exposure.

-6 to 7: High
-UV Index High - Orange
+3 to 5: Moderate = UV Index Moderate - Yellow

 #### A UV Index reading of 6 to 7 means high risk of harm from unprotected sun exposure.
 Protection against skin and eye damage is needed.

+6 to 7: High UV Index High - Orange

 Reduce time in the sun between 10 a.m. and 4 p.m.
 If outdoors, seek shade and wear protective clothing, a wide-brimmed hat, and UV-blocking sunglasses.
 Generously apply broad spectrum SPF 30+ sunscreen every 2 hours, even on cloudy days, and after swimming or sweating.
 Watch out for bright surfaces, like sand, water and snow, which reflect UV and increase exposure.
-8 to 10: Very High
-UV Index Very High - Red

 #### A UV Index reading of 8 to 10 means very high risk of harm from unprotected sun exposure.
 Take extra precautions because unprotected skin and eyes will be damaged and can burn quickly.

+8 to 10: Very High UV Index Very High - Red

 Minimize sun exposure between 10 a.m. and 4 p.m.
 If outdoors, seek shade and wear protective clothing, a wide-brimmed hat, and UV-blocking sunglasses.
 Generously apply broad spectrum SPF 30+ sunscreen every 2 hours, even on cloudy days, and after swimming or sweating.
 Watch out for bright surfaces, like sand, water and snow, which reflect UV and increase exposure.
-11 or more: Extreme
-UV Index Extreme - Purple

 #### A UV Index reading of 11 or more means extreme risk of harm from unprotected sun exposure.
 Take all precautions because unprotected skin and eyes can burn in minutes.

+11 or more: Extreme UV Index Extreme - Purple

 Try to avoid sun exposure between 10 a.m. and 4 p.m.